thyttan/EspruinoDocs/info/Gadgetbridge.md

 This will search for and play the song "Sittin' on the Dock of the Bay".
 The android device will ask about what app to use.
 The flag "FLAG_ACTIVITY_NEW_TASK" is needed in order for the activity to launch in this case.

 Gadgetbridge with a Bangle.js can broadcast intents and start activities.
-Targeting of services is not yet implemented.
+Targeting of services has been implemented, but has not been tested as of 2022-08-23.

 The following type of information can be supplied for intents: target, action, category, package, class, mimetype, data, extra and flags.
-Values to pass with the target key are "broadcastreceiver", "activity" or "service".
+Values to pass with the target key are "broadcastreceiver", "activity", "service" or "foregroundservice.
 Intents will default to being broadcast if no target is specified.
 Available flags are listed in the [Android API Reference Intents page](https://developer.android.com/reference/android/content/Intent#setFlags(int)), you can also find the *standard categories* and more browsing this page.

 Template for initiating an intent from a Bangle.js app: